Fine Motor Skills & Handwriting Readiness for Preschoolers

 Rather than forcing a specific grip, use activities and tools that naturally promote it:

-- Short crayons and chalk: When crayons are too short to grip with a fist, children naturally shift to a pincer grip
+- Short crayons and chalk: When crayons are too short to grip with a fist, children naturally use a pincer grip — this was a game-changer in our house

 - Triangular pencils: The three flat sides guide finger placement

-- Pencil grips: Soft rubber grips that fit over regular pencils can guide finger position
+- Pencil grips: Soft rubber grips that fit over regular pencils and guide finger position

-- Vertical surfaces: Drawing on an easel or paper taped to a wall promotes wrist extension, which supports a mature pencil grip
+- Vertical surfaces: Drawing on an easel or paper taped to the wall promotes wrist extension, which supports a mature pencil grip

 12 Activities to Build Fine Motor Skills at Home

 These activities build the specific muscles and coordination needed for handwriting.
-None of them require special equipment — you can do them with items you already have.
+Nothing here requires special equipment — you can do them all with stuff you already have.

 1. Playdough Play

 Rolling, pinching, squeezing, and shaping playdough strengthens the small muscles of the hands.
-Ask your child to:
+Have your child:

 - Roll "snakes" (long thin rolls) using their fingertips, not palms